nRewik/nrewik-jekyll-blog/_drafts/2015-11-04-Flux-in-Swift.md

 **Store**

-* similar to Model in MVC.
 * stores all UI states.
-* listen to the dispatcher, recieve all actions sent from the dispatcher
+* listens to the dispatcher, recieve all actions sent from the dispatcher
-* perform actions.
+* performs some actions.
-* emit an event when states are changed.
+* emits an event when states are changed.

 **Dispatcher**

 * the workload distribution centre.
-* dispatch all works to all stores.
+* dispatches all works to all stores.

 **View**

-* renders UI from Store's state.
+* renders UI from store's state.
-* listen to Store.
-Whenever stores emit an event, views will update UI corresponding to the new Store's states.
+* listens to stores.
+Whenever stores emit an event, views will update UI corresponding to the new store's states.
-* emit and propagate actions through the dispatcher.
+* emits and propagate actions through the dispatcher.
 For example, when user taps at a button.

-## Dispatcher
+## Begin with Store

+Stores are not models as we used to think in MVC.
+Store is a singleton.
+It is a self-contained universe, completely in control of its data and behaviour.
+It is a single source of truth in your app, which every UI states rely on it.

+`TodoStore` stores `TodoItem` lists.

+register a callback with dispatcher